BIOP/abba-documentation/docs/source/tutorial/2_registration.md

 #### Canceling / removing a XY registration

-If you are not happy with the result of a registration, you can select the slices where you want to remove the last registration, and:
+If you're not satisfied with a registration result, you can undo it for the selected slices by:

-* click, top menu bar : `Align > ABBA - Remove Last registration`
+* Clicking in the top menu bar: `Align > ABBA - Remove Last Registration`
-* or right- click in ABBA's viewer : `Remove Last registration`
+* Or right-clicking in the ABBA viewer: `Remove Last Registration`

-This removal can be cancelled.
+This action can be reversed, restoring the previous registration.

 #### Applying the registration sequence from one slice to another